 He does so to help himself prepare for the clients and ensure them a truly personalized experience.
 “I’m asking about the dress – if it’s a heterosexual wedding – because the dress gives me an idea of what I can do.
 I’m asking about the color scheme because it helps me think about where we can go within a particular venue that will match their wedding.”

 This is crucial information that Andrew later uses for even more sales and to drive home that out-of-the-park service.
-After all, the main concept to remember: when done right upselling is, “consultative selling: what does the client want?
-They want to get the vision, they want to get the emotion out of it….”
+After all, the central concept to remember: when done right upselling is “consultative selling: what does the client want?
+They want to get the vision.
+They want to get the emotion out of it….”

-Andrew suggests asking practical questions about the big day to use to plan for an even more personalized experience.
-Get a venue to match the dress and color-scheme, he suggests, to get the emotion you want out of your clients - joy.
+Andrew suggests asking practical questions about the big day to plan for an even more personalized experience.
+For example, get a venue to match the dress and color scheme, he says, to get the emotion you want out of your clients - joy.

 Family Group Shots Also Bring the Big Bucks

 Yet, whether clients mention it out loud or not, Andrew is always sure to catch some family group photos at weddings – and even some random impromptu family portraits.

 When asked about his affinity for family group photos at weddings – despite them no longer being en-vogue – he responded pragmatically, “I found that people put them [group photographs; family groups, portraits, stuff like that] in albums – which means there’s less space for their photos.
 Therefore, they buy more from me.”

 Like them or not, family group shots stand the test of time and are often authentic treasured heirlooms.
 There's no better time to capture them than at a wedding.
 Andrew advises you to do yourself and your clients a favor and take advantage of the perfect opportunity.